 Use Remote Caching

-The computation cache provided by Nx can be distributed across multiple machines.
-You can either build an implementation of the cache or use Nx Cloud.
+By default Nx caches task computations locally.
+However, to benefit from the cache across your team and in particular on CI, the computation cache can also be distributed across multiple machines.
 Nx Cloud is an app that provides a fast and zero-config implementation of distributed caching.
-It's completely free for OSS projects and for most closed-sourced projects (read more here).
+It is a commercial add-on to Nx, is completely free for OSS projects and comes with generous plans for startups and dedicated offerings for enterprise customers (read more here).

 In this diagram, Teika runs the build once on his machine, then CI, Kimiko and James can use the cached artifact from Teika instead of re-executing the same work.